Miquel-TA/Disable-Windows-Updates/README.md

 Run the compiled executable on a Windows host.
 It will request elevation if required and then toggle the Windows Update state:

-* If updates are currently enabled, they will be stopped, disabled, locked down, and a notification will confirm success.
+* If updates are currently enabled, you will be prompted to optionally create a system restore point before the services are stopped, disabled, locked down, and a notification will confirm success.
 * If updates were previously disabled with this tool, running it again restores the saved configuration, re-enables the services, and shows a notification.

 State is stored under `%ProgramData%\DisableWindowsUpdates\state.json` so that the original configuration can be restored safely.